DW-Scientist/pdfPasswordCreator/README.md

 If you want to overwrite your pdf file just use the same file name - in this case `test`

-## 5. Boom, now your secured pdf file should be displayed in your local repo - open it and type in the password to see the content
+## 5. Boom, now your secured pdf file should be displayed in your local repo - open it and type in the password to see the content - Have Fun!!!